seyyedmsl82/Computer-Vision/DeepFake_PyTorch_FaceSwap/README.md

 # DeepFake PyTorch Face Swapping

-This repository hosts a Python script designed for advanced face swapping using PyTorch, a powerful deep learning framework.
-The script not only detects and crops faces in images but also leverages an autoencoder architecture for encoding and decoding facial features, enabling realistic and seamless transformations between faces.
-The approach used here combines computer vision techniques, neural network architectures, and creative image manipulation to achieve the desired face swapping effect.
+This repository hosts a Python script designed for face swapping using PyTorch.
 ## Prerequisites

 Before diving into the details, make sure you have the required Python packages installed.
 Execute the following command to install the necessary dependencies: